 The fv and type arguments are optional arguments in the function (indicated by the square brackets).
 The fv argument is the future value or cash balance that you want to have after making your last payment.
 If you omit the fv argument, Excel assumes a future value of zero (0).
-The type argument indicates whether the payment is made at the beginning or end of the period: Enter 0 (or omit the type argument) when the payment is made at the end of the period and use 1 when it is made at the beginning of the period.
+The type argument indicates whether the payment is made at the beginning or at the end of the period: Enter 0 (or omit the type argument) when the payment is made at the beginning of the period.